The Best Places to Eat in Penzance, Cornwall: A Foodie’s Guide

 ‘I was never that keen on the fine-dining label, so I decided to look for a pub,’ he explains.
 ‘Great food in an unpretentious setting was what I aspired to, a place where you could exceed expectations, keep prices affordable and allow people to relax and enjoy themselves.’

-Ben’s Pick: The Top Food Spots in Penzance
+Ben’s Pick: The Best Places to Eat in Penzance